cseanburns/journal-issues/manuscript.md

 give primacy to HTML output,
 make articles sources of data
 (machine readable) and
-not simply sources for reading, create greater interoperability, and eliminate the requirement to submit manuscripts as word processing files [@LBXUS5ZD#healy19].
+not merely sources for reading, create greater interoperability, and eliminate the requirement to submit manuscripts as word processing files [@LBXUS5ZD#healy19].